- Place

 In 1973, restorers from Klaipėda rebuilt two residential buildings and one farm building.
 Today, then, visitors do not see an untouched time capsule, but a restored, museum-adapted homestead based on local building and household traditions.

 The key impression is scale and closeness.
-Nida Fisherman's Homestead is not a large museum, but its small rooms, blue window frames, yard relationship with the lagoon, and fishing objects make clear how household life was bound to water.
+Nida Fisherman's Homestead is not a large museum, but its small rooms, blue windows, yard relationship with the lagoon, and fishing objects make clear how household life was bound to water.

 Opening hours, tickets, and a Nida route